Pros and Cons of 3D Tomosynthesis Mammography Machines

 For any questions or requests, feel free to contact us at sales@lbnmedical.com.

-And, if you would like to learn more about mammography systems to prepare you for your next purchase, you can sign up for our new mail course.
-It will walk you through tomosynthesis, price ranges, model examples and much more.
+And, if you would like to prepare for your next mammo purchase, you can sign up for our new mail course.
+It will walk you through tomosynthesis, price ranges, model examples, and much more.